OyinSys/remita-abantecart/README.md

 ---
 ### Summary

 With Remita AbanteCart Payment Plugin, the store admin can easily add all desired payment methods to the AbanteCart webshop.
-Please refer to https://www.remita.net for an overview of all features and services.
+Please refer to https://www.remita.net for an overview of all features and services

 ![](payment-image.png)